aws-samples/amazon-sagemaker-pipelines-mxnet-image-classification/README.md

 ### Step 3.
 Run the Jupyter notebook in Amazon SageMaker Studio
 - Sequentially run the code cells from the `image-classification-sagemaker-pipelines.ipynb` Jupyter notebook within SageMaker Studio
-    - **Note:** Make sure to appropriately configure the `TODO` portions of the code before you run the code cells
+    - **Note:** Make sure to appropriately configure the `TODO` portions of the code as you run the code cells
 - You can graphically monitor the pipeline execution in SageMaker Studio.
     - Follow the instructions from [View a Pipeline](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines-studio-list-pipelines.html) from the Amazon SageMaker documentation.
 - After the pipeline is finished, you can view the registered model and associated metadata within SageMaker Studio.